osirrc/jig/README.md

   "collection": {
     "name": "<name>"          // the collection name },
-  "topic": {
+  "opts": "<options>",        // extra options passed to the search script "topic": {
     "path": "/path/to/topic", // the path to the topic file "format": "trec"          // the format of the topic file